ItsThekra/Acadify_Manage_Graduation_Projects/README.md

 Built with **React**, **Tailwind CSS**, and **MockAPI**, Acadify simplifies the academic project workflow — from idea submission to approval and progress tracking.

 ---
+🔐 Roles & Access PINs
+To register as a Teacher or Admin, you need to enter a valid PIN during registration:

+Teacher PIN: 1234

+Admin PIN: 9999

+Students don't need a PIN, but their email must include the word "tuwaiq".
+---

 ## 🌟 Features